What are complex care supports?

 You may need help dressing your wounds or your support workers may need to regularly move you to avoid developing pressure sores.
 A qualified health professional should train your support workers about various aspects of your wound care.
 This includes teaching them the types of wounds, the risk factors for pressure injuries and the common consumables (e.g. dressings) used in complex wound management.

-Leora is experienced in caring for NDIS participants or icare clients with high care needs.
+Leora is experienced in providing high intensity supports for NDIS participants or icare clients with complex care needs.

 Reach out to us for a chat by calling 1300 65 11 33 or by filling out our form.